 Though Rolex shines when it comes to watchmaking, their watches are not free from water infiltration.

 As earlier said, no watch is water-resistant forever.
 However, servicing your watch occasionally should keep condensation or any water-related issues away from your watch.

 How can you tell if a watch is water damaged?

 - The Watch Dial: The easiest way to know that your watch is water damaged is if it suffers from condensation.
-If you notice drops of water in the watch face, then it’s probably due to condensation.
-You can follow simple methods above to deal with this issue.
+If you notice moisture in the watch face, then it’s probably due to condensation.
+You can follow the simple methods above to deal with this issue.

-- The Watch Performance: Often time, water can damage the inner workings of the watch.
-If the hands of your watch stutters or stops working, this is probably because moisture has damage the moving parts inside.
+- The Watch Performance: Often time, moisture can damage the inner workings of the watch.
+If the hands of your watch stutter or stops working, this is probably because moisture has damaged the moving parts inside.
 Make sure you always check the battery (power source) before you conclude.

 Whether a cheap casual watch or a luxury timepiece, a foggy watch is not a lovely sight to behold.
 You should get rid of the condensation in a watch early on before it damages the dial of the watch.

 You may have a different method to get rid of moisture inside your watch.
 However, we’ve just given a handful of the popular ones.